 Throughout this narrative discussion and in the accompanying table, we refer to our named executive officers.
 The key compensation package provided to our named executive officers consists of (i) base salary, (ii) incentive compensation and (iii) other benefits.
-The key compensation provided to our named executive officers for 2012 consisted of salary and, in the case of Messrs.
+The key compensation provided to our named executive officers for 2013 consisted of salary and, in the case of Messrs.
 Ninivaggi, bonuses pursuant to employment agreements.
-In addition, pursuant to the 2012 Ninivaggi Employment Agreement, certain of Mr. Ninivaggi's options were terminated, rendered null and void and and are canceled and shall have no further force or effect.
-See "Employment Agreements-Ninivaggi Employment Agreement."
-See "Additional Information Regarding Executive Compensation - Summary Compensation Table" for the compensation received by each of our named executive officers for 2012.
+See "Additional Information Regarding Executive Compensation - Summary Compensation Table" for the compensation received by each of our named executive officers for 2013.
 Executive compensation levels and bonuses are established based upon the recommendation of our chairman, which are discussed with members of the board.
 The board of directors does not delegate the authority to establish executive officer compensation to any other person and has not retained any compensation consultants to determine or recommend the amount or form of executive and director compensation.